-“It’s a fucking girl!” my father announced to my two older half sisters the night I arrived.
-I was born in Northern California to a violent alcoholic father who fancied himself the next Hemingway and an artist mother who provided for all 5 of us solely from her sales at street fairs in the 1970’s.
+I was born in Northern California to a violent alcoholic father who fancied himself the next Hemingway and an artist mother who provided for her three daughters and abusive husband solely from her sales at street fairs in the 1970’s.

 We were quite poor.
 The first house I lived in had mushrooms growing up the walls and one wood burning stove.
 And ticks.
 Lots of ticks.
 My father eventually kicked my sisters out and we relocated to rural Mexico to become expatriates.

 Now we were rich!
 We lived in a 3-story house.
 I ate lunch in the jungle with our gardner named Pablo everyday.

 In rural Mexico, my dad could beat my mom in the streets and no one interfered.
 At home, I would talk him out of killing her because I knew I’d be next.
 There was no safety net.
 No family.
 No phone a friend.